 Yodzis, P., and Innes, S. (1992).
 Body Size and Consumer-Resource Dynamics.
 Am.
 Nat.
 139, 1151–1175. doi:10.1086/285380.

 Figure 1: Species-specific speed according to body size for organisms moving in aquatic systems.
 Speed increases with body size since overall muscular power generating thrust increases with size.
 Despite variation among species, the predicted speed fits data well (data from (Hirt et al., 2017)).
-However, the model does not predict the relative reduction of speed for very large animals since it does not include any specific mechanism to do so.

 Figure 2: Predator attack rate (A), capture probability (B) and handling time (C) according to predator mass in aquatic systems.
 The model fits the data quite well for attack rate (except for very small organisms) and capture probability.
 However, data show some variability.
 Predictions for handling time are more accurate for relatively large predators than for smaller predators.
 This suggests that more investigations are needed in order to understand how mechanical factors constrain handling time for predators according to predator and prey sizes.